Wireless communications; channel modeling; ultrasonic Imaging; medical ultrasound; fiber optic sensors; biophotonics

-P. M. Shankar received his Bachelors and Masters degrees in Physics from Kerala University (India), Masters in Applied Optics and Ph.
-D. in Electrical Engineering from the Indian Institute of Technology, Delhi.
-After spending some time at the University of Sydney, Australia as a visiting scholar, he joined Drexel in 1982.
-He has developed several graduate and undergraduate courses in the area of fiberoptic communications and an undergraduate course in wireless communications.
+Dr. Shankar joined Drexel in 1982 after spending some time at the University of Sydney, Australia as a visiting scholar.
+He has developed several graduate and undergraduate courses in the area of fiber-optic communications and an undergraduate course in wireless communications.
 He was the recipient of the 2005-2006 Christian R. and Mary F. Lindback Foundation Award for Distinguished Teaching in the University.
-He has published a textbook Introduction to Wireless Systems, John Wiley & Sons, 2001.
+He has published a textbook titled Introduction to Wireless Systems in 2001.
 In April 2006, he was featured in 60 Seconds With...Authors Edition, an interview-style Q & A segment on Institute of Physics (IOP) Publishing's website.
 The interview showcased 100 IOP authors who have published papers that were key to the advancement of physics research in their particular subject area.
-His latest book is Fading and Shadowing in Wireless Systems by Springer.
+His latest book is Fading and Shadowing in Wireless Systems by Springer (2012).
+The Second Edition of the book Fading and Shadowing in Wireless Systems, Springer (2017), was published recently.

 Students may click here to view Simulation Of Flat Fading Using MATLAB For Classroom Instruction.